johnjosephhorton/rAutor/README.md

 The regression coefficients we obtain from the fitted model do not directly correspond to what we are lookging for---in a nutshell, each per-period indicator coefficient is the difference from whatever the long-run effect is in that period.
 To extract the coefficeints, you can use the the `ExtractCoef` function.
 Note that this function expects the model to be fit with felm or plm and so there is no intercept term in `coef(m)`.
 It is probably easiest to just see how it works by example.
-First, I construct the data set and create an outcome, `y` which is a unform random minus the price.
+First, I construct the data set and create an outcome, `y` which is a uniform random minus the price.

 ```
 set.seed(1234)